 After returning back home to Northern California, through support from fellow fiber artists, she was able to continue her journey through the fiber arts.
 She borrowed a spinning wheel, a floor loom, and was handed down a sewing machine.
 People in the community donated their time to help her learn the skills she sought.

-She realized that she wasn't the only person who had an itch to learn and needed support from the community to help evolve in a creative journey, and the idea of Fiber Circle came to being.
+She realized that she wasn't the only person who had an itch to learn and needed support from the community to help evolve in a creative journey, and the idea of Fiber Circle came to being in January of 2018.

 Fiber Circle Studio exists to help the community in coming together to share and learn hands on skills focused in the fiber arts.